docker/getting-started/docs/tutorial/sharing-our-app/index.md

 In this section, we learned how to share our images by pushing them to a registry.
 We then went to a brand new instance and were able to run the freshly pushed image.
 This is quite common in CI pipelines, where the pipeline will create the image and push it to a registry and then the production environment can use the latest version of the image.
-You also learned that the platform in the image is importand when you like to use the image on a different platform.
+You also learned that the platform in the image is important when you like to use the image on a different platform.

 Now that we have that figured out, let's circle back around to what we noticed at the end of the last section.
 As a reminder, we noticed that when we restarted the app, we lost all of our todo list items.